Daniel15/Website/Daniel15.Web/Posts/2010-06-25-microblog-section.md

 ---

-<p>I've added a "Microblog" section to this blog, which I'll basically (try to) use to post things when I'm out and about.
+I've added a "Microblog" section to this blog, which I'll basically (try to) use to post things when I'm out and about.
 Kinda like Twitter, but maybe with longer posts.
-Like a... microblog, or tumbleblog (Tumblr, etc.)</p>
+Like a... microblog, or tumbleblog (Tumblr, etc.)

-<p>Ciera gets here tomorrow morning!
+Ciera gets here tomorrow morning!
 EPIC excitedness!
-I can't wait!!! :D</p>
+I can't wait!!! :D

-<p>Until next time,<br />
+Until next time,

- &mdash; Daniel</p>
+ — Daniel